 Surprisingly, there are actually several benefits to parking two motorcycles in a single parking spot.
 The benefits not only help you and the other motorcycle rider, but they also help everyone else in the parking lot.

 Car drivers tend to get mad at motorcyclists that take up a whole parking spot.
 But car drivers also get mad when motorcycles park on striped lines and on sidewalks, too.
 So really no matter what, car drivers are just going to be mad.
 They don’t understand that a motorcycle parked in a regular parking spot is actually perfectly legal.
-It can be scary when someone gets a bit of road rage because you don’t know was rash actions they’ll take.
+It can be scary when someone gets a bit of road rage because you don’t know what rash actions they’ll take.

 Having two motorcycles in a parking spot also makes yours and the other motorcycle more visible to other drivers who are looking for a spot to park in.
 Motorcycle riders often worry about parking in a normal parking spot because of unsuspecting drivers pulling in too fast without noticing their bike and running in to it.
 This is less likely to happen with two motorcycles.